Competition between dimerization and vector chirality in the spin-$3/2$ $J_1$-$J_2$ Heisenberg chain with uniaxial

 \subsection{VBS vs. FD}

-Either the VBS phase or the FD phase can be chosen as a candidate for the ground state in the limit of $J_2 = +\infty$~\cite{chepiga_2020_174407_Floating}.
+In the $J_2 = +\infty$ limit of the $D=0$ line, either the VBS phase or the FD phase, which reflect different internal symmetries of spin-halves within a spin-$3/2$, can be chosen as a candidate for the ground state.
+Nevertheless, distinguishing between these two phases remains a significant challenge, as they typically exhibit differences in short-range correlations and does not cause any phase transition usually, such as in the groundstate phase diagram of the spin-$3/2$ $J_1$-$J_2$-$J_3$ model~\cite{chepiga_2020_174407_Floating}.
 In VBS, each of two decoupled spin-$3/2$ Heisenberg chains can be seen as a spin-$1$ chain with one dangling spin-$1/2$ per site.
-Due to the perturbative $J_1$ term, two dangling spin-$1/2$s are connected to form a VBS singlet at each odd NN bond.
+In iDMRG calculations, we can obtain both of the twofold degenerate ground states of the VBS phase and the FD phase by appropriately setting the initial conditions~\cite{mcculloch_2008__Infinite, hu_2011_220402_Accurate}.
+In one of degenerate manifolds for the VBS phase, as shown in Fig.~\ref{fig:vbs_fd_spectrum}(a), due to the perturbative $J_1$ term, two dangling spin-$1/2$s are connected to form a VBS singlet at each odd NN bond.
 In contrast, the FD phase has three VBS singlets at every other NN bond.
 Since both phases have finite $\lvert\mathcal{D}\rvert$ and the similar low-lying multiplet of the entanglement spectrum for the bipartite reduced density matrix~\cite{pollmann_2010_064439_Entanglement}, it is difficult to distinguish them.
 Alternatively, we calculate the reduced density matrices